Netvon/Battleship/readme.md

 # Battleship

 ### Install
 To get the project to run you first need to install [Node](https://nodejs.org/en/).
-The project requires `browserify` and `watchify` to work in development.
+The project uses a number of node modules.
+    * Gulp
+    * Sass
+    * Browserify
+    * Babel

 After installing Node run `npm install` in the project root folder to install those dependencies.
-Alternatively you can also install `browserify` and `watchify` globally.

 ### Build
-To create the compiled version of all the project's Javascript run `npm run build-js` in the root.
-It also possible to continuously compile the Javascript by running `npm run watch-js`.
+To create the compiled version of all the project's Javascript and Sass run `gulp` in the root.
+This will continuously compile both JavaScript and Sass.